hashicorp/terraform-provider-azurerm/website/docs/d/mysql_server.html.markdown

 * `storage_mb` -  Max storage allowed for this MySQL Server.

 * `threat_detection_policy` - Threat detection policy configuration, known in the API as Server Security Alerts Policy.
-The `threat_detection_policy` block supports fields documented below.
+The `threat_detection_policy` block exports fields documented below.

 * `tags` - A mapping of tags to assign to the resource.
 ---